 My Dating Site Webmaster Experience

-I started my first site in 2004.
+I started my first online dating site in 2004.
 The following year I started several more.
 I sold one of the more successful ones and have kept most of the others going since.

 So how can you be part of this industry?
 What options and opportunities are there for a newcomer?